The Gardens of Cornwall: June 6-16, 2025

 Day 8: Trewidden and a presentation by writer & broadcaster Tim Hubbard

 This morning we’re going to the nearby Trewidden Estate.
-Mysterious “Burrows” of ancient tin mines, dating as far back as the Roman era, organize the contours of this gorgeous formal garden.
 Lovingly nurtured by generations of the Bolitho family and their devoted local gardeners, this sanctuary—just minutes from the historic fishing villages of Newlyn and Mousehole—is compact, gentle, and a perfect encapsulation of all the best Cornish gardens have to offer.
-There is a truly remarkable stand of tree ferns, said to be the finest in the Northern Hemisphere, and the Walled Garden has mixed borders to provide a riot of colour
+There is a truly remarkable stand of tree ferns, said to be the finest in the Northern Hemisphere, and the Walled Garden has mixed borders to provide a riot of color.

 In the late afternoon we’ll gather for a presentation by author and broadcaster Tim Hubbard about the great gardens of Cornwall, many of which we have visited on this tour.
-His book, The Great Gardens of Cornwall, is being reissued next April, so copies will be available.
-Hailed as “a glorious celebration of the finest gardens of a county whose climate makes them especially breathtaking” Tim will talk about some of the gardens on our tour and hold a Q&A session.
-We’ll gather for a cream tea in Solomon Browne Hall, the local heritage center based in a beautifully renovated fishing net loft in the heart of Mousehole (pronounced “Mouzel”) located just a short walk from the harbor.
+Hailed as “a glorious celebration of the finest gardens of a county whose climate makes them especially breathtaking,” In addition to his presentation, Tim hold a Q&A session.
+We’ll gather for a cream tea in Solomon Browne Hall with some local gardeners joining us, this will be a special afternoon.

 Barbara Hepworth Museum